trackit/trackit/documentation/routes.md

 A route is defined it's HTTP method, the function it calls, the decorators it will use and it's path.

 You can register a route in an `init` function.
 You have to import the package somewhere for this function to be called.
-For example:
+For example, in the `server/server.go` file:
 ```go
 import _ "github.com/trackit/trackit/aws/routes"
 ```